Frames for Glock® Series-Compatible and 1911 handguns.

 Exercise your Second Amendment right and become the proud builder of your first or next handgun -- minus the brand-name price tags, extra fees, and high prices.
-These 80% pistol frames are not considered firearms under federal law and ship directly to you.
-You do not need to visit an FFL or pay for a NICS check and transfer fee.
 With frames available un-coated, anodized, and in different colors, you can start building a truly custom pistol from the ground up.

 The P80 frame is the perfect way to build a 100% Glock®-compatible handgun with factory or aftermarket parts at a lower cost.
 Made from a custom high-strength polymer, these frames take Glock®'s OEM design and add some upgrades.
 A slightly revised grip angle provides better recoil control, and wrap-around grip textures provide better comfort and feel.
 All P80 frames are compatible with any Glock® magazines, too.